sayedmoataz/Computer_Organization_CS322/README.md

-Faculty of Computers and Information
+Team Project

-Department of Computer Science 2020/2021 CS322ComputerOrganization
+Cousre name: CS322ComputerOrganization

 Project description

-6- Write a program to allow user to enter a paragraph and do the following operations:
+Write a program to allow user to enter a paragraph and do the following operations:

-  #Search on a specific word/character and get all results.
+  1- Search on a specific word/character and get all results.

-  #Provide substring functionality Hint: Substring.
+  2-Provide substring functionality Hint: Substring.

-  #Join to strings.
+  3- Join to strings.

-  #Capitalize first letter in each word.
+  4-Capitalize first letter in each word.

-  #Convert all characters in the paragraph to Lower/upper case.
+  5-Convert all characters in the paragraph to Lower/upper case.

   Bonus: Sort all paragraph based on first character in each word (Quick Sort)

     Hints: Sorting Algorithms